Three chocolatey beers for Easter

 Hawkshead Tiramisu imperial Stout, Cumbria 10%

 Brewed in collaboration with Cigar City Brewery of Tampa Bay Florida this is brewed with coffee beans, cacao nibs and 8 varieties of malt.
-You get a really good coffee hit as well as the chocolate.
-Out of stock at the time of writing on the Hawkshead website but if you’re lucky you’ll pick up a bottle in a specialist offie
+You get a really good coffee hit as well as the chocolate. £5.29 currently from the Hawkshead website but if you’re lucky you’ll pick up a bottle in a specialist offie

 Wild Beer Co Wildebeest, Somerset 11%